News and Highlights 2023

-- Mark Skamrahl, who left our lab to see the world end of January, just had the last part of his PhD work published in PNAS.
-Congratulations Mark, we wish you the best for your trip around the world and the new adventures afterwards!
+- Mark Skamrahl, who left our lab to see the world end of January, just had the last part of his Ph.D. work published in PNAS.
+Congratulations, Mark; we wish you the best for your trip around the world and the new adventures afterward!
 Read about the exciting physics and mechanics of cellular segregation in cocultures here.

 - Susanne Stenz also finished her bachelor thesis recently entitled: "Investigating the influence of N-terminal arginylation on the mechanical properties of β-actin".
-Congrats on this great work, we are very excited to collaborate with you for a bit longer as a student research assistent in our group!
+Congrats on this great work; we are very excited to collaborate with you for a bit longer as a student research assistant in our group!

-- After beig a part of our lab for many years as student researcher, bachelor student and now master student, Hongtao Pang just finished her Master's thesis on "Investigating the mechanical interactions and dynamics of epithelial cells with varying intercellular adhesion".
+- After being a part of our lab for many years as a student researcher, bachelor student, and now master student, Hongtao Pang just finished her Master's thesis on "Investigating the mechanical interactions and dynamics of epithelial cells with varying intercellular adhesion".
 Congratulations and good luck on your future endeavors!
 Thank you for many great memories over the past years.

-- Thanh Tan Huynh Huu just finished his bachelor thesis on "Quantification of confined collective epithelial cell movements via velocity flow fields" in our group, congrats!
-We wish you the best for your graduate studies!
+- Thanh Tan Huynh Huu just finished his bachelor thesis on "Quantification of confined collective epithelial cell movements via velocity flow fields" in our group, Congrats!
+We wish you the best in your graduate studies!

-- Niklas Klatt and Nilay Cicek both has joined our group as a new PhD students in January/February as part of the new Research Training group "CYTAC".
-Niklas got his Masters degree in Göttingen, NIlay joined us from Sabancı University in Istanbul.
+- Niklas Klatt and Nilay Cicek both joined our group as new Ph.D. students in January/February as part of the new Research Training Group "CYTAC".
+Niklas got his Master's degree in Göttingen, and Nilay joined us from Sabancı University in Istanbul.
 Welcome to both!

-- Chin-Yao Chang has joined our group as a new PhD student.
-Chin-Yao got his Masters-degree within the Max Planck School Matter to Life and started his PhD with us in December 2022.
+- Chin-Yao Chang has joined our group as a new Ph.D. student.
+Chin-Yao got his Degree from the Max Planck School Matter to Life and started his Ph.D. with us in December 2022.
 Welcome, Chin-Yao!